Skip to content

 • Refunded: the total amount of the original payment was refunded.

 • Processing refund: a refund request was submitted.
-Refunds for payments made via bank transfer, such as ACH, can take five to ten business days to process.
+Refunds for payments made via bank debit, such as ACH, can take five to ten business days to process.

-• The payment record will open in the right panel.
-It will include a summary of the payment amount, payment date, customer, and payment method.
+6. The payment record will open in the right panel.
+It'll include a summary of the payment amount, payment date, buyer, and payment method.

 Please note: if you make changes to the existing associations, the old association will be replaced with the updated association.
 You can only associate one subscription, contact, deal, and company record with a payment record, but a contact, company, deal, or subscription record can have multiple associated payment records.